 Tesla boosts capital raise to US$2.7 billion, Musk buys more stock

-Tesla Inc said on Friday its offering of 3.1 million shares was priced at US$244.10 per share and Chief Executive Officer Elon Musk will buy shares worth up to US$25 million.
+Tesla Inc said on Friday its offering of 3.1 million shares was priced at US$243 per share and Chief Executive Officer Elon Musk will buy shares worth up to US$25 million.

 REUTERS: Tesla Inc on Friday was set to raise up to US$2.7 billion in a record-setting capital raising for the electric carmaker, as investors scooped up a mix of new stock and convertible notes that will recharge the company's cash-depleted balance sheet.